-How does DOM help?
+How does distributed order management help?

 For example, these rules could be the lowest shipping cost, the location where all items are in stock, or the fastest delivery to the customer.
-DOM allows multi-item orders to be distributed to multiple locations.
+DOM routes multi-item orders for distribution to multiple locations optimally.

 Why do some companies just reference DOM without OMS?

-Many companies refer to their OMS purely by DOM.
+Many companies refer to their OMS systems purely by DOM.
 This occurs when confusion exists between the two.
-As stated earlier, DOM is the optimized fulfillment portion of the OMS which manages and tracks the entire order process.
-Now we know OMS can exist without DOM functionality.
+As stated earlier, DOM is the optimized fulfillment portion of the OMS system which manages and tracks the entire order process.
+So yes, OMS systems can exist without DOM functionality.

-What about Deposco?
+What about Deposco’s OMS system?